tronprotocol/wallet-cli/README.md

 How wallet-cli connects to java-tron :
 --------------------------------------
+Wallet-cli connect to java-tron by grpc protocol.
+Java-tron nodes can be deployed locally or remotely.
+We can set the connected java-tron node IP in config.conf of wallet-cli.

-The java-tron provides the grpc api:
+Java-tron provides grpc api list:
 ------------------------------------

 rpc GetAccount (Account) returns (Account)
 rpc CreateTransaction (TransferContract) returns (Transaction)
 rpc BroadcastTransaction (Transaction) returns (Return)